robey/pack4x5/README.md

 ## It works

 The code is pretty small: less than 100 lines if you don't include a test suite that is somewhat overkill.
-I also didn't fight with the rust compiler as much as I feared.
-It was mostly concerned that I mark the various `u16` type conversions very explicitly.

-I'm not sure this packing trick is particularly useful in the real world, but maybe someday you'll need it.
+The pack and unpack functions are now tiny, and probably easy to understand even if you don't know rust.
+Mission accomplished!